 1. You are using Outlook 64-bit and 32-bit programs can't "see" 64-bit programs.

 2. You are using Home and Business 2010 "Click to Run" (C2R) suite, which is installed in a virtual drive.
 Other applications can't see Outlook 2010 C2R.
-Note: This does not apply to Outlook 2013.
-All Office 2013 suites are click-to-run; most applications will not have problems due to this.
+Note: This does not apply to Outlook 2013 or 2016.
+All Office 2013 and 2016 suites are click-to-run; most applications will not have problems due to this.